-Extensions are for when circumstances beyond your control will prevent you from attending a test, placement, practicum or similar, or from submitting an assignment by the due date, you should speak to your Unit Chair as soon as you become aware of the problem.
+You can apply for an extension when unexpected circumstances prevent you from submitting an assignment by the due date, attending a test, placement, practicum or similar.
+You should speak to your Unit Chair as soon as you become aware of any problems.

-Special consideration is the process available to students whose performance is temporarily and adversely affected by circumstances outside of their control.
-You may apply for approval to undertake an assessment task at another time or to take additional time to complete the assessment task.
+You can apply for Special Consideration if your performance is temporarily and adversely affected by circumstances outside of your control.
+You may apply for approval to undertake an assessment task at another time or to take additional time to complete an assessment task.

 Students must apply within 3 university working days after the due date of the assessment task or date of examination.
 Please note: If you have been granted an extension and are unable to meet the new deadline, you are able to apply for Special Consideration.

 For information regarding allowable grounds to apply for Special Consideration and details of the application process please click here.

 DUSA Advocates can support you with your Extension and Special Consideration applications.